 ACCREDITATION: ACS is an approved secondary school under the auspices of the Bulgarian Ministry of Education, and all graduates receive Bulgarian diplomas, whether or not they have met ACS’s criteria for the American diploma.
 ACS is fully accredited with the Middle States Association of Colleges and Schools and the International Baccalaureate Organization.

-STUDENTS: ACS’s student population of 788 is 97% Bulgarian (with 15% of students coming from outside Sofia), and 3% international students who represent 9 other countries.
-There are 131 students in the Class of 2016.
+STUDENTS: ACS’s student population of 806 is 97% Bulgarian (with 15% of students coming from outside Sofia), and 3% international students who represent 10 other countries.
+There are 144 students in the Class of 2017.
 Admission to ACS for Bulgarians is based on the results of an entrance examination in Bulgarian language, mathematics and analytical skills.
 Knowledge of English is not required.
 Each year the highest scoring 160 students in the country are admitted to the College.
-Last year, 47% of applicants who applied to the College were admitted, and 75% of the admitted students enrolled.
+Last year, 39% of applicants who applied to the College were admitted, and 75% of the admitted students enrolled.
 International and Bulgarian students who have studied abroad are admitted on the basis of English proficiency and a strong academic record in their previous school.
-Annual tuition for students is 5,950 Euros.
-All families who require financial assistance may apply, and about 31% of the students in the entering prep class received a reduction in tuition fees.
+Annual tuition for students is 6000 Euros.
+All families who require financial assistance may apply, and about 28% of the students in the entering prep class received a reduction in tuition fees.

 INTERNATIONAL BACCALAUREATE (IB) PROGRAM: At ACS, the IB program is available only to International Students.
 The Class of 2016 is the tenth ACS class to have its non-Bulgarian members graduating with either an International Baccalaureate (IB) diploma or subject specific certificates.
 In 2015 six seniors earned the full IB diploma with an average score of 31.

-GRADES AND RANKING-RATING POLICIES:
+GRADES AND RANKING-RATING SYSTEM:

 As a matter of policy, ACS does not rank or rate students.
 All academic courses receive grades of 2-6 according to the standards noted in the chart to the left.
 A 6.0 is the highest possible GPA.
 To convert GPA from the Bulgarian 6.0 system to the American 4.0 system, subtract two points from the Bulgarian system.
 For example, a 6.0 in the Bulgarian system is a 4.0 in the American system.
 All academic courses are taught at an honors level, and students are required to maintain a 4.50 average or above.
 Students who earn a semester GPA of 5.50-5.89 (U.S. 3.50-3.89) are placed on the Honor Roll.
 Students with a GPA of 5.90-6.00 (U.S. 3.9-4.0) are placed on the President’s List.
 In the event of a tie for highest GPA, the student with the most electives/credits is named Class Valedictorian at the end of the 12th grade year.SAT AND SAT SUBJECT TEST RESULTS FOR THE CLASSES OF 2010 – 2017: On average, 50% of ACS seniors take the SAT I exam each year.
 ACS’s seven-year average is 1420 on the 1600 scale.
 ACS’s seven-year average scores on the most popular SAT Subject Tests are noted below:

 ADVANCED PLACEMENT (AP) TESTING:In May 2008, ACS began administering AP examinations.
 While official AP courses are not taught at ACS, interested students may elect to self-prepare and sit for examinations.
 In 2008, the pilot year, 17 students from grades 10-12 sat for 33 tests in 18 subject areas.
 In May 2016, 67 students from grades 10-12 sat for 93 tests in 34 subject areas; 70% earned a 3 or better; 40% scored a 4 or 5.
 CREATIVITY-ACTION-SERVICE (CAS) PROGRAM and SENIOR INDEPENDENT HONORS PROJECTS (SIHP):Following the IB CAS model, all ACS students are required to complete 75 hours of extracurricular involvement each year within the areas of creativity (planning and organization of projects), action (active involvement), and service-related activities.
 As seniors, students may choose to complete CAS and/or SIHP.
 Senior Independent Honors Projects require a professional and teacher sponsor, research essay, and presentation of the project’s outcomes.
 Students who elect to complete a SIHP do work above and beyond ACS’s graduation requirements.